Faery: Legends of Avalon: Reception

 The game received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 Critics praised the game's vivid visuals, which employ cel-shading, the bright and upbeat music, and the creative depictions of several well known mythical worlds.
 However, they also point out that the quests are tedious and repetitive, that the dialogue is bare bones and contains numerous spelling errors, and that the combat is excessively easy.
 Kevin VanOrd of GameSpot summarized the Xbox 360 version as "disappointingly threadbare" and stated that "Legends of Avalon amounts to a bunch of bland missions separated by elementary turn-based battles that inspire only a few faint yawns."

-Since its release, the Xbox 360 version sold 48,248 units worldwide by the end of 2011.
+The Xbox 360 version sold 48,248 units worldwide by the end of 2011.